LightningHawks6032/Rover_Ruckus_2018-19/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 HardwareTesting: A collection of tele-op modes that test specific components of a robot's hardware for correct functionality

-Robot1: All OFFICIAL opmodes for Robot 1 for use in competition
+OfficialRobot: All OFFICIAL opmodes for our Official Robot for use in competition

-Robot2: All OFFICIAL opmodes for Robot 2 for use in competition
+PreliminaryRobot: All OFFICIAL opmodes for our Preliminary Robot for use in competition

 TestOpmodes: A collection of opmodes that test code for the robot to later be integrated with the competition code.